-According to the Public Policy institute of California, one of every eight United States residents lives here in the Golden State (according to their 2019 data).
-World Population Review’s statistics show that Cali is way ahead of Texas, with close to 10 million more people.
+A little less than one of every eight United States residents lives here in the Golden State.
+World Population Review’s statistics show that Cali is way ahead of Texas, with over 10 million more people.
 However, Texas is physically larger than California by about 100,000 square miles.
 In third-place, Florida has around 7.5 million less residents than Texas which is remarkable considering its size, in comparison.
 Certainly, Florida's 270 degree access to both the Gulf and Atlantic, as well as pleasant and even terrain, are important factors.

 So why is California home to so many?
 At the start of the 1900s, there were only two million people here.
 As people moved out west, the population grew to 10 million by the 1950s.
 Although the rate of growth has slowed, it certainly has not stopped.
 Migration here has shifted, though, and rather than being mostly domestic, more people move here from other countries: More than 10 million of the people who call California home are immigrants.
-This is more than any other state in the country; New York was second at 23 percent.
+This is more than any other state in the country.
 The majority of these immigrants hail from Mexico, the Philippines, China, Vietnam, India, El Salvador, and Korea.
 So in terms of cultural variety, California has the best of everything, from everywhere.

 - Less than 1% are Pacific Islander or American Indian